dfe-analytical-services/coffee-and-coding/how-to-use-github.md

 ## Creating a PAT <a class="anchor" id = "tag3"></a>

-With 2FA set up, you now need to create a `Personal Access Token`(PTA) to send us files and folders.
+With 2FA set up, you now need to create a `Personal Access Token`(PAT) to send us files and folders.

 To create, follow these steps: